Adams County highlights its innovative human services

 In 2021, the county began partnering with local nonprofit Work Options to open Mountain View Cafe at the center, a place where Adams County residents can take part in a free six-week culinary training program.

-Meg Pickens, contract administrator for Adam County, said the residents train with professional chefs, earn certifications and make up to $400 a month.
+Meg Pickens, contract administrator for Adams County, said the residents train with professional chefs, earn certifications and make up to $400 a month.

 The first year, 58 culinary students were enrolled, Pickens said.
 So far, “88 percent earned certificates, 73 percent completed the course and began job searches.
 Forty-three percent gained employment and 18 percent are still in their job search.”